mattsilber/applock/readme.md

 ```

+##### Dialogs

-If you want to do the above with a Dialog, instead of an Activity (which looks cooler, IMHO), you can simply call:
+If you want to do the above with a Dialog, instead of an Activity (which looks cooler), you can simply call:

 ```java
 new UnlockDialogBuilder(activity)